-- has a Data Protection Policy.
-(See appendix for template policy) - implements the data protection principles and can demonstrate that it does so - has paid the appropriate fee to the Information Commissioner's Office (ICO) - has appointed an appropriate Data Protection Officer (DPO) who has effective understanding of data protection law and is free from any conflict of interest.
-The school may also wish to appoint a Data Manager and Systems Controllers to support the DPO - has a 'Record of Processing Activities' in place and knows exactly what personal data is held, where, why and which member of staff has responsibility for managing it - the Record of Processing Activities lists the lawful basis for processing personal data (including, where relevant, consent).
+• has a Data Protection Policy

+- implements the data protection principles and can demonstrate that it does so - has paid the appropriate fee to the Information Commissioner's Office (ICO) - has appointed an appropriate Data Protection Officer (DPO) who has effective understanding of data protection law and is free from any conflict of interest. - has a 'Record of Processing Activities' in place and knows exactly what personal data is held, where, why and which member of staff has responsibility for managing it - the Record of Processing Activities lists the lawful basis for processing personal data (including, where relevant, consent).
 Where special category data is processed, an additional lawful basis is listed - has an 'information asset register' in place and knows exactly what personal data is held, where, why and which member of staff has responsibility for managing it - information asset register lists the lawful basis for processing personal data (including, where relevant, consent).
 Where special category data is processed, an additional lawful basis will have also been listed - will hold the minimum personal data necessary to enable it to perform its function and will not hold it for longer than necessary for the purposes it was collected for.
 The school 'retention schedule" supports this - data held is accurate and up to date and is held only for the purpose it was held for.
-Systems are in place to identify inaccuracies, such as asking parents to check emergency contact details at suitable intervals - provides staff, parents, volunteers, teenagers, and older children with information about how the school looks after their data and what their rights are in a clear Privacy Notice (see Privacy Notice section in the appendix) - has procedures in place to deal with the individual rights of the data subject, e.g. one of the dozen rights applicable is that of Subject Access which enables an individual to see/have a copy of the personal data held about them - carries out Data Protection Impact Assessments (DPIA) where necessary e.g. to ensure protection of personal data when accessed using any remote access solutions, or entering into a relationship with a new supplier - has undertaken appropriate due diligence and has data protection compliant contracts in place with any data processors
+Systems are in place to identify inaccuracies, such as asking parents to check emergency contact details at suitable intervals - provides staff, parents, volunteers, teenagers, and older children with information about how the school looks after their data and what their rights are in a clear Privacy Notice (see Privacy Notice section in the appendix) - has procedures in place to deal with the individual rights of the data subject - carries out Data Protection Impact Assessments (DPIA) where necessary e.g. to ensure protection of personal data when accessed using any remote access solutions, or entering into a relationship with a new supplier

-- understands how to share data lawfully and safely with other relevant data controllers. - has clear and understood policies and routines for the deletion and disposal of data - reports any relevant breaches to the Information Commissioner within 72hrs of becoming aware of the breach as required by law.
+- has undertaken appropriate due diligence and has data protection compliant contracts in place with any data processors - understands how to share data lawfully and safely with other relevant data controllers. - has clear and understood policies and routines for the deletion and disposal of data - reports any relevant breaches to the Information Commissioner within 72hrs of becoming aware of the breach as required by law.
 It also reports relevant breaches to the individuals affected as required by law.
 In order to do this, it has a policy for reporting, logging, managing, investigating and learning from information risk incidents - has a Freedom of Information Policy which sets out how it will deal with FOI requests - provides data protection training for all staff at induction and appropriate refresher training thereafter.
 Staff undertaking particular data protection functions, such as handling requests under the individual's rights, will receive training appropriate for their function as well as the core training provided to all staff